 By the 1913-1914 winter season, 17 Exeter was once again the home of Jasper and Marion Whiting.
 They had returned from abroad in April of 1912 and had lived in an apartment at Haddon Hall at 282 Berkeley (29 Commonwealth) during the 1912-1913 season.

 On March 9, 1915, 17 Exeter was damaged by a fire, requiring significant repairs to the first and second floors.
 The Whitings continued to live at 17 Exeter during the 1917-1918 winter season. but moved soon thereafter.
 By the 1919-1920 season, they were living at 323 Beacon.

-During the 1918-1919 winter season, 17 Exeter was the home of Miss Eliza C. Post.
+During the 1918-1919 winter season, 17 Exeter was the home of Miss Eliza Chapman Post.
 She previously had lived in an apartment at 50 Commonwealth and, before that, at 406 Marlborough with her maternal aunt, Susan (Chapman) Dexter, the widow of Frederic Dexter.
-Eliza Post died in 1919.
+Eliza Post died in March of 1919.

 During the 1919-1920 winter season, 17 Exeter was the home of Allen Gilbert Cram, an artist, and his wife, Sylvia Dorothy (Parkyns) Cram.
 They moved soon thereafter and by 1923 were living in Santa Barbara, California.

 By the 1920-1921 winter season, 17 Exeter was the home of Dallas Lore Sharp and his wife, Grace (Hastings) Sharp.
 They previously had lived in Hingham.
 He was a professor of English at Boston University and a noted author and naturalist.
 They continued to live at 17 Exeter during the 1921-1922 season, but then moved back to Hingham.